bsc-s2/pykit/fsutil/README.md

 Same as `Cat.iterate`, but do not raise Exception, it catch all exceptions and try again, repeat endlessly.
-So, if the file is removed and then created, the lines in the new file is scaned automatically.
+So, if the file is removed and then created, the lines in the new file is scanned automatically.

 **syntax**:
 `Cat.loop_iterate(timeout=None)`